digi-embedded/meta-digi/README.md

     not supported.
   * For P2P connections Digi recommends "Negotiated GO" modes.
 The QCA6564 devices fail to join autonomous groups.
+* Mouse input does not work in Flutter-based applications.
+When launching Flutter applications, the system fails to register mouse input.
+This prevents interaction with graphical elements and UI components, impacting use cases that rely on pointer input.
+  Using a panel with a touchscreen prevents the issue from appearing.
+  This issue has been reported to the community, and we are waiting for a fix.
+* Mouse clicks stop working in WebKit after running the Aquarium demo or video settings icon.
+After executing the Aquarium WebGL demo in WebKit, mouse click events are no longer recognized in subsequent browsing sessions.
+  An application restart is required to recover proper mouse functionality.
+  This issue has been reported to the community, and we are working together on a fix.

 ## ConnectCore 93